 The Arctic Tern is a seabird, sometimes referred to as a sea swallow.
-There are around 1 million arctic terns globally, and, just like other birds, they migrate.
+There are around one million arctic terns globally, and, just like other birds, they migrate.
 They take a particular course, often varying from year to year to take advantage of prevailing winds.
-They are known to mate for life, and have been known to live for up to 30 years.
+They are known to mate for life and have been known to live for up to thirty years.

 Do birds fly by your wisdom?
 Or does the remarkable Arctic Tern point to a much smarter Designer, who instilled the inherent knowledge of migration in the fowl of the air?

 Truly, the Heavens Declare the Glory of God!

 LIKE David’s FB page here: http://www.facebook.com/DavidRivesMinistries